mags0ft/spamfilter/docs/filters.md

 ## Incorporating these filters

-If you want to use these filters, please don't use them roughly as `Filter` instance but rather wrapped into a `Machine` object.
+If you want to use these filters, please don't use them roughly as `Filter` instance but rather wrapped into a `Pipeline` object.